SSWConsulting/SSW.Rules.Content/rules/linkedin-maintain-connections/rule.md

 <!--endintro-->

 Maintaining your connections is primarily about keeping yourself at the front of someone's mind.
 This way if they have a problem, they think of you!
-This becomes much easier when you [use Personalized Invites](/linkedin-connect-with-people) help you remember who they are.
+This becomes much easier when you [use personalized invites](/linkedin-connect-with-people) to help you both remember each other.

 ## Reaching out to someone you knew well